 External Audit - The Council's auditors, Ernst & Young LLP (EY), independently audit the Council and provide an opinion on the truth and fairness of the financial statements, the Council's use of resources and provide a value for money judgement.
 In reaching an opinion EY take account of statutory requirements, national standards, their own audit work and the reports of Internal Audit.
-The Council aims to achieve an unqualified audit opinion for the financial year 2019/20 and will respond to any improvements suggested by our Auditors.
+The Council aims to achieve an unqualified audit opinion for the financial year 2020/21 and will respond to any improvements suggested by our Auditors.

 Whistleblowing - A 'Whistleblowing' Policy is in place.
 The Head of Internal Audit is responsible for the policy and has oversight of the procedures and investigations; including reporting formally upon the status of any Whistleblowing cases to the Audit and Governance Committee.
-No Whistleblowing cases were reported to the Head of Internal Audit in 2019/20.
+One Whistleblowing case was reported to the Head of Internal Audit in 2020/21.

-Complaints and Compliments- The Council have a complaints and compliments procedure with formal complaints monitored quarterly through Corporate Management Team.
+Complaints and Compliments- The Council has a complaints and compliments procedure with formal complaints monitored quarterly through Corporate Management Team.